warrengb/BlazorTSInterop/README.md

 Search to find 'ScriptAlert' in the new 'index-bundle.js'.<br>
 To verify bundle of 'index.js' includes 'hello.js' dependency code.<br>
 Bundles include dependent code.<br>
-However; a bundle will have only one entry.<br>
+However; a bundle will have only one module entry.<br>
-Interop can only access the Index class entry, not Hello class, from 'index_bundle.js'.<br>
+Interop can only access exported items from the module.
-Which means dependent code will be encapsulated.<br>
 </ul>

 ---